naveen17440/asap7_contest/README.md

 set_false_path -from [get_pins _36313_/CLK]
 ```

-In `cts` stage we changed the clock routing layer and CTS cell list for our design to improve the timing and also changed the diameter to improve the clock skew.
+In `cts` stage we changed the clock routing layer and CTS cell list for our design to improve the timing.

 ![cts](./images/cts.png)

-In `route` we modified the global routing layer adjustment attribute in our design to get the better PPA and modify the routing layer to use the metal layer prperly for signal routing.
+In `route` we modified the global routing layer adjustment attribute in our design to get the better PPA and modify the routing layer to use the metal layer properly for signal routing.

 ![route](./images/routing.png)